diharaw/bruneton-sky-model/README.md

 The compute shader implementation of the precomputation step is a direct OpenGL and GLSL port of the [Unity implementation](https://github.com/Scrawk/Brunetons-Improved-Atmospheric-Scattering) by Scrawk.

+## Demo
+Please check the Releases section for the demo binary along with the assets.
+Just extract it and run the executable!

 ## Screenshots

 ![AtmosphericScattering](data/atmosphere_1.jpg)